 This of it like this: Blink 182 and The Wiggles are both musical groups.
 You'd hire one of them to play a 21+ show at a nightclub and another to play at a children's birthday party, but they aren't interchangeable.

 You can suss out what kind performer the magician you're thinking of hiring is by asking them.
-Tip: if they say they are a magician for all occasions, consider this a "jack of all trades, master of none."
+Tip: if they say they are a magician for all occasions, consider them a "jack of all trades, master of none."
 There are lots of magicians out there who will take any show that comes their way, but they have their passion that they really spend their time getting better at.
 You want to hire a magician that specializes in the type of audience you have.

 At The End Of The Day It's About Trusting Your Decision.